InvestEngine review – is it the cheapest investment platform?

 As an individual investor you are then asked whether you want to create your own Free DIY portfolio or invest in one of InvestEngine’s managed portfolios.

-Whichever option you choose you are then given the option to open an ISA account or a general investment account (GIA).
-Unlike the GIA, investing via an ISA allows you to benefit from sheltering any income or profits from income tax and capital gains tax.
+Whichever option you choose you are then given the option to open an ISA account, Pension (SIPP) or a General Investment Account (GIA).
+Unlike the GIA, investing via an ISA allows you to benefit from sheltering any profits from income tax and capital gains tax.
 InvestEngine can also accept transfers from existing Stocks and Shares ISA accounts held elsewhere.

-For those taking out either a managed growth or an income portfolio, you are put through a short series of questions to determine your risk profile before you receive a suggested portfolio from InvestEngine’s stable of 10 growth portfolios and 3 income portfolios.
+For those taking out a managed growth portfolio, you are put through a short series of questions to determine your risk profile before you receive a suggested portfolio from InvestEngine’s stable of 10 growth portfolios.
 Each portfolio contains a mix of ETFs exposed to equities, bonds and alternative assets (such as gold).
-At this point, you can decide to increase or decrease the risk level witihn the suggested portfolio which will alter the asset mix, the projected growth rates and income yield accordingly.
+At this point, you can decide to increase or decrease the risk level within the suggested portfolio which will alter the asset mix, the projected growth rates accordingly.
 It must be stressed that the portfolio is not a formal regulated investment recommendation, merely a suggestion which you can accept or alter as you wish.
 Other robo-advice firms such as Nutmeg and Wealthify do make regulated portfolio recommendations following their investor questionnaires, the suitability of which is reviewed annually.
 With InvestEngine, the onus is on the customer to decide the suitability of the portfolio and the associated risks.

 How much does InvestEngine cost?